-- The Finance Committee which defines SGL Group's financial strategy and ensures the steering of scarce resources (capital, liquidity, balance sheet and fiscal capacity), their allocation, and the monitoring of structural risks. - The Assets Liabilities Committee ensures the control of structural risks (Interest rate and foreign exchange risks in the banking book and, Liquidity risk of the entire banking and trading book) including employee benefits and their investments, in compliance with the Group's ALM standards

-- The Enterprise Risk Committee which objective is to enable SGL management to ensure the management and reporting of the major cross-sector risk processes within the scope of SGL - The Compliance Committee reviews the non-compliance risks of the perimeter of SGL Group and the related main elements at stake. - The IS Security Committee defines and follows SGL Group's: security policy strategy and governance, data leakage, security and security incidents reporting, prioritization of actions based on risk assessments, optimization of capital allocated to Information Security and all other areas essential to the management of security policy.
-It also ensures consistency with SG Group projects and the defined SG Group strategy. - The IS Strategic Committee validates SGL information system strategy, follows this strategy and follows the decommissioning plan - The Internal Control Coordination Committee ensures the consistency and effectiveness of internal control within SGL Group and evaluates in detail the control framework - The Data Quality Committee oversees the definition, prioritization, and implementation of remediation plans to correct quality anomalies - The Outsourced Services Committee Review monitors the portfolio of outsourced services ("OS") of Société Générale Luxembourg and subsidiaries within the risk management framework - The CSR Committee defines SGL's Corporate Social Responsibility strategy and monitors its effective implementation.
+- The Assets Liabilities Committee ensures the control of structural risks (Interest rate and foreign exchange risks in the banking book and, Liquidity risk of the entire banking and trading book) including employee benefits and their investments, in compliance with SGL Group's ALM standards - The Enterprise Risk Committee which objective is to enable SGL management to ensure the management and reporting of the major cross-sector risk processes within the scope of SGL - The Compliance Committee reviews the risk of noncompliance on the perimeter of SGL Group and the related main elements at stake. - The Operations and IT Management Committee, which aims to cascade and exchange information on the identified topics and highlights.
+The committee includes all Operations and IT teams of SG Luxembourg. - The Internal Control Coordination Committee ensures the consistency and effectiveness of internal control within SGL Group and evaluates in detail the control framework - The Data Quality Committee oversees the definition, prioritization, and implementation of remediation plans to correct quality anomalies - The Outsourced Services Committee Review monitors the portfolio of outsourced services ("OS") of SGL and subsidiaries within the risk management framework in a transversal approach of topics - The CSR Committee defines SGL's Corporate Social Responsibility strategy and monitors its effective implementation.